Toksook Bay Alaskan Native WindHB

 NativeEnergy’s customers helped fund a significant operations and maintenance reserve for three Northwind 100 kW turbines built in the village of Toksook Bay, Alaska, which began operations in July 2006.

 Owned and operated by the non-profit Alaska Village Electric Cooperative, these three turbines produce about 585,000 kilowatt-hours per year.
-Every kilowatt-hour they produce means one fewer kilowatt-hour is generated by the diesel generators that otherwise provide power for this village.
+Every kilowatt-hour they produce means one less kilowatt-hour is generated by the diesel generators that otherwise provide power for this village.

 To be competitive with the diesel generators, the turbines need to be able to produce power for 15 cents per kWh or less.
 As the turbines need to operate in extremely harsh conditions and are only accessible by air, weather permitting, our funding of the operations and maintenance reserve is helping avoid the significant periods of “down time” that the Coop’s prior projects had experienced due to inadequate O&M funding.